Multi-task and few-shot learning in virtual flow metering: Concluding remarks

 \section{Concluding remarks}

-Fig. \ref{fig:mtl-scaling-example} suggests that the convergence rate of $\mathcal{O}(1 / \sqrt{M})$, where $M$ is the number of units, applies well to the VFM problem.
-The flatness of this convergence rate for large values of $M$ serves as motivation for our proposed few-shot learning approach, where a pretrained model with fixed parameters acts as a base model.
+Figure \ref{fig:mtl-scaling-example} suggests that the convergence rate of $\mathcal{O}(1 / \sqrt{M})$, where $M$ is the number of units, applies well to the VFM problem.
+The flatness of this convergence rate for large values of $M$ serves as motivation for our proposed few-shot learning approach, where a pretrained MTL model with fixed parameters acts as a base model.
 The result is a data-efficient learning algorithm, where only the low-dimensional context parameters are calibrated to data from a new unit.

-From Fig. \ref{fig:information-gain}, one can see that the dataset information gain varies smoothly with dataset size.
+From Figure \ref{fig:information-gain}, one can see that the dataset information gain varies smoothly with dataset size.
 This indicates that the regularization which is introduced by the prior distribution over the context variable reduces the complexity of the learned context parameter space.
 The smoothness of the parameter space as well as its low dimension suggests that the learned context parameters may be meaningful to the model, even if they do not permit a physical interpretation.
+Furthermore, the results shown in Figure \ref{fig:intrinsic-dimension} indicate that even though a few dimensions accounts for a large part of the modeled inter-unit variation, all $K = 10$ context parameter dimensions are exploited to provide a more refined representation of the variation between wells; arguably then, the effective dimension of the context parameter (in the context of finetuning) is $k=K=10$.
+Given the regularizing role played by the context parameter, this is perhaps not too surprising.

-Our main result is shown in Fig. \ref{fig:few-shot-results}.
+Our main result is shown in Figure \ref{fig:few-shot-results}.
 From this figure one can see that our proposed calibration procedure only requires a handful of training data points for the resulting model to achieve high performance on a previously unseen well -- the median error across new units drops below 5\% after calibration to only three data points, which can be considered as a high performance for a VFM \cite{Amin2015,Grimstad2021}.
+There is still a gap to the performance of about 2,5\% error achieved in the pretraining setting, as indicated by the dashed line in Figure \ref{fig:few-shot-results}.
+We hypothesize that this is due to the \textit{non-stationarity} of the petroleum production process \cite{Hotvedt2022}; over time, a petroleum well depletes and production equipment is subject to wear, meaning the number of up-to-date data points is limited by data observation frequency.
+Since this frequency is lower in the few-shot setting considered here (where a new data point is observed every week) than in the multi-unit pretraining setting (where about half of the wells have MPFMs and may get access to new data points multiple times a week), a performance gap is to be expected.